Acylindrical hyperbolicity of cubical small-cancellation groups: Acylindrical hyperbolicity and WPD elements

 \begin{defn}[WPD element~\cite{BestvinaFujiwara}] Let $G$ act by isometries on the space $X$.
 Then $h\in G$ is a \emph{WPD element} if for each $\epsilon>0$ and each $x\in X$, there exists $M\in\naturals$ so that \end{defn}

 In~\cite{Osin:acyl}, Osin showed that if $G$ is not virtually cyclic and acts on a hyperbolic space $\hyp$, and some $g\in G$ acts on $\hyp$ as a loxodromic WPD element, then $G$ is acylindrically hyperbolic.
-This fact is instrumental in the proof of Theorem~\ref{thm:general_case} below, and thus in the proof of Theorem~\ref{thmi:main}.
+This is instrumental in the proof of Theorem~\ref{thmi:main}.